 - Slice celery and chop green onions; then combine them with the shrimp in a bowl.

 - Cut a head of iceberg lettuce in half and make “cups” by peeling off 2-3 pieces of lettuce.
 (I confess, I trim the edges with kitchen scissors to make nice-looking cups to photograph, but you don’t need to do that at home!)

 - Fill the lettuce cup with desired amount of the shrimp/celery/onion mixture.

-- Top with a generous spoonful of cocktail sauce and enjoy.
+- Top the shrimp lettuce wrap with a generous spoonful of cocktail sauce and enjoy.

 More Lettuce Wraps to Try: